 5) Material Conflicts of Interest.
 The information required under the obligation to disclose Material Conflicts of Interest (as discussed earlier);

-The CFP Board’s new Standards of Conduct include a ‘fiduciary-at-all-times’ obligation to act in the Best Interests of the Client, including a Duty of Care to “act with the care, skill, prudence, and diligence, that a prudent professional would exercise in light of the Client’s goals, risk tolerance, objectives, and financial and personal circumstances”, and a Duty of Loyalty to “Place the interests of the Client above the interests of the CFP professional (and the CFP Professional’s Firm)”, and in situations where a conflict of interest is present, to either avoid the conflict or to properly manage the conflict of interest while disclosing it to the Client.
+CFP Board’s new Code and Standards includes a ‘fiduciary-at-all-times’ obligation to act in the Best Interests of the Client, including a Duty of Care to “act with the care, skill, prudence, and diligence, that a prudent professional would exercise in light of the Client’s goals, risk tolerance, objectives, and financial and personal circumstances”, and a Duty of Loyalty to “Place the interests of the Client above the interests of the CFP® professional (and the CFP® professional’s Firm)”, and in situations where a conflict of interest is present, to either avoid the conflict or to properly manage the conflict of interest while disclosing it to the Client.

 Specifically, as it pertains to disclosure, the new rules require that: